Semantic conventions for Feature Flags

 NOTICE Semantic Conventions are moving to a new location.

-This document defines semantic conventions for recording feature flag evaluations as a log record emitted through the Logger API.
-This is useful when a flag is evaluated outside of a transaction context such as when the application loads or on a timer.
-To record a flag evaluation as a part of a transaction context, consider recording it as a span event.
+This document defines semantic conventions for recording dynamic feature flag evaluations within a transaction as span events.
+To record an evaluation outside of a transaction context, consider recording it as a log record.

 The event name MUST be

 |string||The name of the service provider that performs the flag evaluation.||Recommended|